Written by Divinity Nutra, Updated on June 5, 2022

 Turmeric root powder originates from the Curcuma longa plant, a species of ginger native to Southeast Asia.
 The curcuminoids within it have potent anti-inflammatory and antioxidant activity with a wide variety of uses and benefits and very few side effects.

-The best turmeric supplement will have a combination of curcumin and black pepper (piperine) to enhance absorption and maximize efficacy.
-But what are the health benefits of turmeric and curcumin pills?
+The best turmeric supplement will have a combination of turmeric and black pepper (piperine) along with AstraGin to enhance absorption and maximize efficacy.
+But what are the health benefits of turmeric and curcumin supplements?

 1) Helps Arthritis & Joint Pain